M370D1/CourseProjectSchoolAPI/README.md

 ✅ Key Features
 Written in C# using BDD (Behavior Driven Development) Uses RestSharp for API calls
-Integrated with SpecFlow/Reqnroll for Gherkin-style step definitions Includes logging for all test steps
+Integrated with Reqnroll for Gherkin-style step definitions Includes logging for all test steps
 Generates HTML test reports with clear human-readable messages Handles errors gracefully with meaningful feedback in the report and logs

-📋 Functionalities Covered
+📋 Functionalities Covered:
-The test suite covers at least 5 core functionalities of the School API, such as:
+The test suite covers 5 core functionalities of the School API, such as:

 1. Login and token retrieval
 2. Creating a class by a teacher